influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #### Sys

 * The total bytes of memory obtained from the OS.
-* Measures the virtual address space reserved by Go runtime for the heap, stacks, and other internal data structures.
+* Measures the virtual address space reserved by the Go runtime for the heap, stacks, and other internal data structures.
 * Data type: integer

 #### TotalAlloc

 * The cumulative bytes allocated for heap objects.
-* Does not decrease when objects are freed.
+* This statistic does not decrease when objects are freed.
 * Data type: integer

 ____